Directly Administered Temples

 Tam Kung - Sea God Lord Tam (譚公)

-Tam Kung was originally a native of Huizhou (惠州) in Guangdong Province (廣東省) during Yuan Dynasty.
-When he was 12 years old, he already possessed supernatural powers to command the wind and rain, and cure the sick.
-His ability to forecast the weather made him a popular deity among the fishermen.
-Tam Kung is portrayed as being young and having a fresh face.
+Tam Kung was originally a native of Huizhou (惠州) in Guangdong Province (廣東省) during Yuan Dynasty (元朝).
+He is usually portrayed as being young and having a fresh face.
+When he was 13 years old, he had already possessed supernatural powers to command the wind and rain, cure sickness, and forecast weather.
+His ability made him a popular deity.
+In the past, stonecutters from Huizhou came to Hong Kong and brought their belief in Tam Kung from hometown.

 Architectural Setting